She-LoyceTsuma/Customer-Churn-Prediction/README.md

 # Conclusion

-There is need for additional data eg accomodation type, reservation type ,Sunborn to provide addtional data
+There is need for additional data eg accommodation type, reservation type etc.The Stakeholder-Sunborn to provide additional data

 A much more complex algorithm is needed and not a DecisionTreeClassifier or LogisticRegression Model(as the features do not exhibit linearity)